KDE/digikam-doc/image_editor/enhancement_tools.rst

     Screencast of Image Editor Clone Tool Fixing an Artifact

-The tool provide also a **Lasso** and **Polygon** selector for the healing clone tool.
+The tool provide also a **Lasso** and **Polygon** selector for the healing clone operations.
 You can either press **L** or the **Lasso selector** button from the toolbar on the top of settings view.
 The cursor will change to a pen shape, and you can select discrete points as you like.
 The polygon edges will be drawn, you just need to press and move your mouse to complete the selection form.
 You don’t have to draw all the region in one time.
 The polygon will close on itself if you press **L** again.

 Now only cloning inside the selected region will happens, cloning outside will be ignored, unless you press **L** again or **ESC** to de-activate the lasso mode.
 Once you do that, you can clone anywhere in the screen as usual.
 Also pressing **ESC** while in the process of drawing the lasso polygon will cancel the lasso operation.
 Here is a screenshot of a lasso polygon selection, and a large portion of the image cloned inside this lasso portion.
 Of course pressing **L** or **ESC** again will remove the lasso boundary, keeping the cloned pixels in place, as expected.